-It's a single search for books, newspaper articles, journal articles, citations, and more.
-If the library has access to a full-text journal or newspaper article, OneSearch will try to link there directly.
+It's a single search for online and print books, newspaper articles, journal articles, citations, and more.
+If the library has access to an online journal or newspaper article, OneSearch will try to link there directly.

-If you need help while using OneSearch, click the Chat with Us! icon at the top right of the page.
+If you need help while using OneSearch, click the Chat with Us! icon.

-Search results include easy-to-access full text resources, and citations for others.
-If the library does not have direct full text access to a resource found in OneSearch, researchers may request them via electronic Interlibrary Loan (ILL).
+Search results include easy-to-access online resources, and citations for others.
+If the library does not have online access to a resource found in OneSearch, researchers may request them for free by online Interlibrary Loan (ILL).